microsoft/DMF/Dmf/Modules.Library/Dmf_Interface_ComponentFirmwareUpdate.md

     //
     ULONG TransportWaitTimeout;
     // Size of TransportHeader in bytes.
-    // The protocol module will allocate header block at the beginning of the buffer for to transport to use.
+    // The protocol Module will allocate header block at the beginning of the buffer for to transport to use.
     //
     ULONG TransportHeaderSize;
     // Required size of Firmware Payload Buffer this transport needs (excluding the TransportHeaderSize above).